 FedEx Chairman's Challenge

-10 FedEx Drivers Take Home Top Honors at the 2018 National Truck Driving Championships
+Five FedEx Drivers Take Home Top Honors at the 2019 National Truck Driving Championships

-MEMPHIS, Tenn., August 20, 2018—FedEx Corp.
-(NYSE: FDX) today announced that 10 drivers representing the global transportation company were recognized with top honors at the 2018 National Truck Driving Championships and National Step Van Driving Championships (NTDC/NSVDC).
-Seven were crowned National Champions in their respective driving classes and Scott Woodrome of FedEx Freight was recognized as the recipient of the Bendix Grand Champion Award.
+FedEx Corp. announced that five drivers representing the global transportation company were recognized with top honors at the 2019 National Truck Driving Championships and National Step Van Driving Championships (NTDC/NSVDC).
+Scott Woodrome won the Twins title and earned his second straight NTDC Grand Champion award.
+This is the third straight year a driver representing a FedEx operating company has been named Grand Champion.
+Five were crowned National Champions in their respective driving classes, and FedEx Express driver John Sanderson was named the National Rookie of the Year.

-The competition, which took place August 15-18 in Columbus, Ohio, is hosted each year by the American Trucking Associations and has a long history dating back to 1937, when it was known as the National Truck “Roadeo.”
+The competition, which took place August 14-17 in Pittsburgh, PA, is hosted each year by the American Trucking Associations and has a long history dating back to 1937, when it was known as the National Truck “Roadeo.”

-“As a global transportation company, FedEx is deeply committed to road safety, and we are proud of our team members who were recognized for their superior driving skills at NTDC,” said Frederick W. Smith, chairman and CEO, FedEx Corp.
-“Each of these drivers represent both our commitment to excellence and our dedication to ‘safety above all’ in the communities in which we operate.”
+“We are proud of all the men and women who competed in the National Truck Driving Championships, and particularly those who took top honors at the national level,” said Frederick W. Smith, Chairman and CEO, FedEx Corp.
+“Each of these drivers represents both our commitment to excellence and our dedication to ‘safety above all’ in the communities in which we operate.”

-This year, FedEx had the privilege of sending a total of 185 drivers from across the country to the NTDC.
-This was the largest number of FedEx team members to ever qualify for this prestigious competition since Smith first called on drivers from across the enterprise to participate in 2003.
-In the last 16 years, FedEx drivers have earned five National Grand Champion titles, 57 National Championships, and eight National Rookie of the Year titles.
+This year, FedEx had the privilege of sending a total of 176 drivers from across the country to the NTDC.
+In the past 17 years, FedEx drivers have earned six National Grand Champion titles, 62 National Championships, and nine National Rookie of the Year titles.